There are limited views but you can feel the remoteness here

 Our group of 6 left the Otoyo convenience store at about 9.05am and headed towards Tajikawa.
 You’ll pass the very old and historical Tachikawa Bansho and I recommend stopping before or after your hike as they serve pizza on alternating weekends.

-We continued along the Tosa Kaido towards the border of Kochi and Ehime.
-You’ll see a large timber pole on the track marking the prefectural border and the “last resting spot” on the old Tosa Road before Shikokuchuo.
+After reaching the road we continued onwards towards the ridge line.
+There are a few sections where the trail gets a bit unclear or scrambly and with snow underfoot you just have to take it easy.
+Eventually you will see a large timber pole marking the prefectural border and the “last resting spot” on the old Tosa Road before Shikokuchuo.
 Sasagamine (笹ヶ峰) is to the west.
-From here we headed east to point #3 following the ridge and a less clearly defined trail.
-There are a few steep sections that may prove difficult in muddy conditions but otherwise it was a fairly straight forward section.
+From here we headed east following the ridge along a much less clearly defined trail.
+There are a few steep sections that may prove difficult in muddy conditions but otherwise it was a fairly straight forward walk.

 Useful Resources